primer/behaviors/docs/scroll-into-viewing-area.md

-# Scroll Into Viewing Area
+# Scroll Into View

-The `scrollIntoViewingArea` behavior is used scroll an element into view within a parent "viewing area" element.
+The `scrollIntoView` behavior is used scroll an element into view within a parent `viewingArea` element.